-This new subparagraph to S. Ct.
-Rule 304 has had perhaps the largest impact in the past 30 years on appeals in litigation of issues involving custody/allocation of parenting time.
-It could be argued that the result has been in exactly what the Supreme Court had hoped to avoid - potential piecemeal litigation of family law cases.
+This subparagraph to S. Ct.
+Rule 304 has had perhaps the largest impact in the past 30 years on appeals in litigation of issues involving allocation of parenting time.
+It could be argued that the result has been in exactly what the Supreme Court and the 2016 IMDMA Rewrite had envisioned by in essence allowing for what is essentially a bifurcation of the case for the purpose of appeal as to parental allocation issue and the remaining issues.

-Recently, the In re Marriage of Teymour decision involved a 2017 First District decision in which the former husband appealed from certain orders entered in post-judgment proceedings, while other claims remained pending.
+Marriage of Teymour decision was relied upon by our Illinois Supreme Court in Crecos III, which is discussed below.
+Teymour involved a 2017 First District decision in which the former husband appealed from certain orders entered in post-judgment proceedings, while other claims remained pending.
 The trial court did not make a finding pursuant to Supreme Court Rule 304(a) as to the orders appealed and ultimately the appellate court dismissed the case for lack of jurisdiction to appeal.

-At the outset, the first district appellate court recognized that appellate case law is divided as to whether jurisdiction over the type of appeal at issue is governed by Illinois Supreme Court Rule 301 or Rule 304(a).
-The appellate court reviewed the history of the case law involved in post-decree piecemeal appeals including the Court's 2008 In re Marriage of Gutman decision.
+At the outset, the First District recognized that appellate caselaw had been divided regarding whether jurisdiction over the type of appeal at issue is governed by Illinois Supreme Court Rule 301 or Rule 304(a).
+The appellate court reviewed the history of the caselaw involved in post-decree piecemeal appeals including the Court's 2008 In re Marriage of Gutman decision.
 The First District court commented that, "Gutman only added fuel to the jurisdictional fire."
 Teymour then stated, "Gutman implicitly holds that unrelated post-dissolution matters constitute separate claims subject to Rule 304(a).
-On the other hand, it also noted that the Third District's In re Marriage of A'Hearn, 11 found that Gutman did not overrule Carr.
+On the other hand, it also noted that the Third District's In re Marriage of A'Hearn, found that Gutman did not overrule Carr.